-- 1. Laboratory experience is an essential component of this course, and each lab must first be prepared for in advance by submitting the 'pre-lab' assignment, then the lab must be attended and properly and safely conducted followed by the timely completion and submission of the lab report. - 2.
-The format and content of pre-lab assignments and lab reports will be fully described during the first lab meeting. - 3.
-All submitted written work for the lab (i.e., pre-labs and lab reports) must be of the student's original authorship.
-Per instruction, students may share experimental data, however all lab reports must be individually written.
+- 1. Laboratory experience is an essential component of this course, and each lab must first be prepared for in advance by submitting the 'pre-lab' assignment, then the lab must be attended and properly and safely conducted followed by the timely completion and submission of a lab report/assignment. - 2.
+The format and content of pre-lab assignments and lab reports/assignments will be described during the first lab meeting. - 3.
+All submitted written work for the lab (i.e., pre-labs, lab reports/assignments) must be of the student's original authorship.
+Per instruction, students may share experimental data, however all lab reports & assignments must be individually written.
 Submitted work that is copied from another student will be scored as '0' (zero) points and such student will receive one warning regarding academic dishonesty.
-Any additional copied reports that are submitted will result in a report to Administration as a violation of academic integrity and code of honesty. - 4.
+Any additional copied reports or assignments that are submitted will result in a report to Administration as a violation of academic integrity and code of honesty. - 4.
 A pre-lab is due at the start of the lab meeting.
 The pre-lab will be marked as complete or incomplete; it is not scored.
 A student may not participate in the lab if a proper pre-lab was not submitted on its due date and time and marked as complete. - 5.
 The lab report is typically due before the start of the following week's lab lecture, unless an alternative date is determined by the instructor.
 Late lab reports will not be graded.
-Lab reports (individually weighted) contribute 120points out of the 150point total lab score.
-Lab reports will be submitted on Canvas as PDF documents. - 6.
+The instructor might substitute a lab assignment for a formal lab report.
+All such reports & possible assignments are individually weighted and account for a total of 180points. - 6.
 There will be no (zero) make-up labs.
 Time and facilities will not permit rescheduling of labs for students in this course.
-Students must attend each lab lecture in order to participate in each lab. - 7.
+Students need to attend each lab lecture in order to participate in each lab. - 7.
 If a lab is missed and excused by the instructor, a lab partner data set will be provided.
 A second missed lab will be scored as "0" points unless excused by physician documentation.
 If three (3) or more labs are missed (not attended/no instructor approval) a score of '0' points will be given to the total lab score. - 8.
-Competent lab technique, safety compliance, self-sufficiency, teamwork and housekeeping will be monitored and will contribute a total of 30 points out of the 150point total lab point score. - 9.
+One 100-point lab exam will be given on the date indicated on the schedule. - 9.
+Lab safety, lab cleanliness, technique, teamwork will be monitored and will account for 20 lab points. - 10.
 Adherence to proper lab safety, instructor directives and lab cleanliness/housekeeping are critical.
 Improper attention to these requirements and practices can result in a drop from the course.

-Two (2) Lecture Midterm Exams and Two (2) Lecture Quizzes:
+Two (2) Lecture Midterm Exams and One (1) Lecture Quiz:

-- 1. The dates of the lecture midterm exams and quizzes are defined in the Schedule. - 2.
+- 1. The dates of the lecture midterm exams and quiz are defined in the Schedule. - 2.
 Midterm and quiz grades will not be dropped and need to be taken on scheduled dates and times. - 3.
 Midterm exam grades will not be dropped.
-An unexcused missed midterm exam will have a point score of '0/150' points.
-In the event a student submits a physician letter, or otherwise instructor approved documented reason for an absence resulting in missing one midterm exam, then the Final exam will be weighted as 40% of the total grade (15% + 25%).
+An unexcused missed midterm exam will have a point score of zero (0) points.
+In the event a student submits a physician letter, or otherwise instructor approved documented reason for an absence resulting in missing one midterm exam, then the Final exam will be weighted to include the percent value of the missed midterm.
 The Final exam score will not compensate in any manner or be adjusted for two missed midterm exams.
-There are no make-up lecture quizzes. - 4.
+There is no make-up lecture quiz. - 4.
 There are no extra credit projects or activities that are scheduled for this course.
 The instructor retains the option of providing an unplanned exercise owing to extenuating circumstances or events.